Product Gifting vs. Product Seeding:

 Follow up and track mentions

 Monitor tags, stories, and posts.
-Not every influencer will post — industry averages sit around 30-60% conversion from gift to post, depending on niche and targeting quality.
+Not every influencer will post.
+Industry averages sit around 30 to 60% conversion from gift to post, depending on niche and targeting quality.

 Engage with the content and build the relationship